Turkish President Erdogan again refers to Kashmir issue in UNGA address

-United Nations, Sep 24 (PTI) Turkish President Tayyip Erdogan referred to the Kashmir issue in the UN General Assembly and said his nation was "pleased" with the "ceasefire" between India and Pakistan after a period of conflict earlier this year.
+United Nations: Turkish President Tayyip Erdogan referred to the Kashmir issue in the UN General Assembly and said his nation was "pleased" with the "ceasefire" between India and Pakistan after a period of conflict earlier this year.

+He said it is important to see cooperation between India and Pakistan on counter-terrorism.

 "In South Asia, we consider the preservation of peace and stability to be of utmost importance.
 We are pleased with the ceasefire achieved following the tensions last April between Pakistan and India, the tension which had escalated into a conflict," Erdogan said in his address at the General Debate at the 80th session of the UN General Assembly.